ogsamovar/launch-docs-evo/launch-docs-original.md

 ### What is the Funding Tokens Maximum?

 The **Funding Tokens Maximum** is the maximum amount of funding tokens that you want to raise in the seed.
-Once the Funding Maximum is reached, the seed will automatically end and the vesting period, if there is one, will begin.
+Once the Funding Maximum is reached, the seed will automatically end and any applicable vesting period will begin.

 ## LIQUID LAUNCH (LBP) FAQ